 and here to make a contribution. - Deepak Chopra

-Peninsula Voices for Change Board Members
+Peninsula Voices for Change Leadership Team

-Chief Executive Officer/ Founding Member: Cassie DeSena-Jacobs
+Director / Founding Member: Cassie DeSena-Jacobs

 Cassie has been involved with activism, social justice, and non-profit organizations for over 15 years.
 She identifies herself a life long progressive who advocates for women's rights, incarcerated youth, immigration reform, and affordable health care.
 Cassie holds masters degrees in social work and clinical psychology and is currently Chair of the Southeastern Alliance Human Rights Committee and a licensed therapist in private practice.
 Read an article by Cassie about the unstoppable force of women in Virginia politics from RVA magazine here and an article in discussing her thoughts on why Virginia should never abandon a woman's right to choose here.
 Cassie was recently accepted into the Sorensen Institute program for Emerging Political Leaders for 2018.

 Contact Cassie or follow her on twitter at @CassieDeSena.